 Most holiday films can seem devoid of depth or lacking any real meaningful self-reflection; but when you strip away the shiny lights and silly, family misadventures, there is sometimes a moment or two of genuine human connection.
 A wisp of revelation and reconciliation brought on by the fact that, no matter what tragedies have befallen you in the past, there is someone out there that still cares about you.
 Or at the very least we should learn to care about ourselves and if down the line someone else does too all the better.

 What does all this have to do with George Michael?
-Well he wrote a song.
+Well, he wrote a song.
 A song involving Christmas, or rather a song that is recalling a story during Christmas.
 It’s a tale of vulnerability and having your feelings crushed by someone you cherished.
 So you continue your pursuit of love, but now you’ve built a wall of insecurity to protect what little optimism you may have left.
 Worse still is that you miss the romance and the attention.
 You hope to one day reunite, blinding yourself to all the mistakes that destroyed that relationship in the first place.
 An endless circle of regret and longing.

 It was originally performed by Wham! and has stood the test of time as it makes the rotation every year on whatever random playlist you happen to have in the background of your family get-together.
 Or on your way to work as you quickly change the station to see what else is on.
 Emma Thompson was tasked with finding a story out of that song that would make a compelling Christmas movie.
 She struggled, collaborated, and eventually came up with Paul Feig’s next project.
-A film centered on a woman in personal crisis who finds guidance in a man with a kind heart and a generous soul.
+A film centered on a woman in a personal crisis who finds guidance in a man with a kind heart and a generous soul.

-In Last Christmas, directed by Paul Feig, Kate (Emilia Clarke) is a woman with poor judgement and few career prospects.
+Last Christmas, directed by Paul Feig, Kate (Emilia Clarke) is a woman with poor judgment and few career prospects.
 She’s burned more bridges than she can remember and now sleeps at the home of whichever friend she hasn’t pissed off yet.
 Whenever things get difficult, she manages to elude the aftermath and move on to her next bad decision.
-She is not close with her family but makes feeble attempts to stay connected.
+She is not close to her family but makes feeble attempts to stay connected.
 Her sister Marta (Lydia Leonard), mother Petra (Emma Thompson), and father Ivan (Boris Isakovic) are a typical immigrant family who moved to England for a better life.

 Kate’s current job is as an elf at an all-year Christmas shop, run by a nagging, insulting owner named Santa (Michelle Yeoh).
 Santa’s constant pestering of Kate is well-founded because Kate is not one who can handle responsibility, or empathy, or people in general.
 When things in Kate’s life appear to be at their worst, she meets Tom (Henry Golding).
 Tom is a clean-cut man dressed in a trench coat who rides around the city on a bike and, for whatever reason, finds Kate interesting.